 Since becoming a mother I’ve a new found appreciation for things I previously took for granted; impromptu dinner dates with friends, or long phone chats with my mum who lives interstate.
 Put simply, I can now see the wood for the trees.

-I surveyed some first-time mothers who came to a similar realisation.
+I surveyed some first-time mothers who came to a similar realization.
 New mum and director for Impact Investment at New South Wales Treasury, Anna Bowden, sums it up by saying, “Don’t get me wrong, my day to day *looks* totally different, but my core, fundamental values are stronger than ever.
 Having a baby has this way of making you trim off all the unnecessary rubbish around the edges and focus you.”

 Mira Comara Alexander, a PR manager, agrees, adding “There is a great deal of confidence that comes from the ability to master a skill in a short space of time.
 That confidence enables you to become better at dictating who and what occupies your time and energy.